sybrew/The-SEO-Framework-Extension-Manager/extensions/free/transport/trunk/readme.md

 	* Among these are: `categories`, `post_author`, `seo_title`, `seo_description`, `tags`, and `term`.
 * **Fixed:** Added missing tag preservation for Rank Math.
 	* Among these are: `group_desc`, `group_name`, `keywords`, `post_thumbnail`, `primary_taxonomy_terms`, `url`, `categories(*)`,  `customterm_desc(*)`, `date(*)`, `modified(*)`, `tags(*)`.
+* **Fixed:** When an existing post title is already present of The SEO Framework, a title present in another plugin will no longer cause Transport to check the blogname removal option.
+* **Fixed:** Transformation and deletion counters from titles are now correctly updated.

 ### 1.0.0